 There are more chords that work on their corresponding keys, but they come from other concepts such as modal interchange.

 The next section will give you some examples of popular chord progressions in G Major.
-Try them out in a new composition, and try to transpose them to other keys as well!
+Try them out in a new composition, and have a go at transposing them into other keys.

 |Progression(Degrees)||Chords in the key of G Major|